GLOBAL MARKETS-Asian shares advance on earnings optimism, yen slips to 4-yr low | Business

 GLOBAL MARKETS-Asian shares advance on earnings optimism, yen slips to 4-yr low

-Asian shares advanced and U.S. long-dated bond yields edged up to a five-month high on Wednesday on rising optimism about the global economy and corporate earnings while the yen slipped to a four-year low on the dollar.
-Japan's Nikkei rose 0.8% while MSCI's broadest index of Asia-Pacific shares outside Japan added 0.3%, led by 0.9% gains in Australia.
+In the currency market, rising U.S. yields helped to boost the U.S. dollar to a four-year high against the yen of 114.695.
+In addition to U.S. yields, the yen was dented by expectations of a wider trade deficit in Japan due to rising oil prices and on views the Bank of Japan will stick to loose monetary policy even as other central banks move to tighten their policies.

-Asian shares advanced and U.S. long-dated bond yields edged up to a five-month high on Wednesday on rising optimism about the global economy and corporate earnings while the yen slipped to a four-year low on the dollar.
+Asian shares advanced on Wednesday and U.S. long-dated bond yields edged up to a five-month high on rising optimism about the global economy and corporate earnings, while the yen slipped to a four-year low on the dollar.
+European stocks are expected to trade steadily to slightly lower.
+Euro Stoxx futures were down 0.2% and Britain's FTSE futures were almost flat.

-Japan's Nikkei rose 0.8% while MSCI's broadest index of Asia-Pacific shares outside Japan added 0.3%, led by 0.9% gains in Australia.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.65%, led by 1.3% gains in Hong Kong, while Japan's Nikkei was almost flat and so were mainland Chinese shares, weighed down by more weak data on the property sector.
 "Earlier this month, stagflation was the buzzword on Wall Street.
 But now excessive pessimism is receding, especially after strong U.S. retail sales data on Friday," said Norihiro Fujito, chief investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

-Earning reports will be in full swings in many countries over coming weeks.
-Dutch chip-making machine maker ASML Holdings and Tesla are among those that will release results later on Wednesday.
-The positive mood saw U.S. bond yields rising further, with the 10-year U.S. Treasuries yield climbing to 1.662% , a high last seen in May.
+Earning reports will be in full swing in many countries over the coming weeks.
+Dutch chip-making machine makers ASML Holdings and Tesla are among those that will release results later on Wednesday.
+The positive mood saw U.S. bond yields rising further, with the 10-year U.S. Treasuries yield climbing to as high as 1.673%, a level last seen in May, at one point.
+It last stood at 1.650%.

-Shorter yields dipped, however, with the two-year yield slipping to 0.404% from Monday's peak of 0.448% as traders took profits for now from bets that the U.S. Federal Reserve will turn hawkish at its upcoming policy meeting in early November.
-Investors expect the Fed to announce tapering of its bond buying and money markets futures are pricing in one rate hike later next year.
+Shorter yields dipped, however, with the two-year yield slipping to 0.395% from Monday's peak of 0.448% as traders took profits for now from bets that the U.S. Federal Reserve will turn hawkish at its upcoming policy meeting in early November.
+Investors expect the Fed to announce a tapering of its bond-buying and money markets futures are pricing in one rate hike later next year.

 "The Fed is likely to become more hawkish, probably tweaking its language on its assessment that inflation will be transient.
 While the Fed will maintain tapering is not linked to a future rate hike, the market will likely try to price in rate hikes and flatten the yield curve," said Naokazu Koshimizu, senior strategist at Nomura Securities.
-In the currency market, rising U.S. yields helped to boost the U.S. dollar to a four-year high against the yen at 114.585 per dollar.
+In the currency market, rising U.S. yields helped to boost the U.S. dollar to a four-year high against the yen of 114.695.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)